A Dictionary of Graphcore Terminology

 A set of libraries in Poplar for the IPU that provide common operations required in machine learning frameworks and applications.

-A command line utility to launch distributed applications on IPU-PODs.
+A command line utility to launch distributed applications on Pods.
 PopRun creates multiple instances, each of which can run on a single host server or multiple host servers.
-This includes remote host servers with larger IPU-POD configurations such as an IPU‑POD128, where the remote host servers are physically located in an interconnected IPU-POD.
-PopRun is required for any IPU-POD system larger than an IPU‑POD64 and is bundled with the Poplar SDK.
+This includes remote host servers with larger Pod configurations such as an IPU‑POD256, where the remote host servers are physically located in an interconnected Pod.
+PopRun is required for any Pod system larger than an IPU‑POD64 or Bow Pod64 and is bundled with the Poplar SDK.

 Provides a simple wrapper around PyTorch programs to enable them to be run on the IPU.

 A suite of graphical analysis and debugging tools.
-The first is the PopVision Graph Analyser for profiling and performance analysis.
+For more information see the PopVision Tools web page.